Crossplay Cheat Sheet

 About Crossplay

 Crossplay is a tile-based word game by The New York Times that uses its own unique tile values and board layout.
-Unlike traditional Scrabble, common consonants like N, R, S, and T are worth only 1 point, while high-value tiles like J are worth 10 points.
+Unlike traditional Scrabble, common consonants like N, R, S, and T are worth only 1 point, while high-value tiles like Q and Z are worth 10 points.

 Crossplay Tile Point Values